anasdove2020/songcry/Fans - Feature.md

 **User Story:**
 As a new user on Set Username Page,
 I want to click Create Account with valid inputs
-so that I can proceed to set my date of birth.
+so that I can complete my account creation and proceed to profile setup.

 **Acceptance Criteria:**
-- AC 1: Create Account button is only enabled when username is valid
+- AC 1: Create Account button is only enabled when username is valid and available
-- AC 2: Button click saves username and profile picture
+- AC 2: Button click creates complete user account with email, password, username, and profile picture
-- AC 3: Button click navigates to Set Date of Birth page
+- AC 3: Button click navigates to Set Date of Birth page after successful account creation
-- AC 4: Loading state with spinner is shown during processing
+- AC 4: Loading state with spinner is shown during account creation process
-- AC 5: Error handling for account creation failures
+- AC 5: Error handling for account creation failures with appropriate user feedback
+- AC 6: User authentication token is generated and stored upon successful account creation

 ---